A surrogate by exchangeability approach to the Curie-Weiss model: Introduction

-\item when the randomisation $ \Pb_{\!\! n} $ is ``weak'', the CLT approximation dominates and the limit is Gaussian~; this corresponds to the case $ \beta < 1 $.
+\item when the randomisation $ \Pb_{\!\! n} $ is ``weak'', the CLT approximation dominates and the limit is Gaussian; this corresponds to the case $ \beta < 1 $.
 In this particular regime, the randomisation is also shown to converge in law to a Gaussian, and the algebraic structure underlying the construction of the CLT surrogate entails that the limiting random variable is the \textit{sum} of these two Gaussians.

-The limiting Gaussian is thus made out of two independent Gaussians, one coming from the CLT for sums of i.i.d.'s and another one coming from the randomisation, a dichotomy that went unnoticed in all previous proofs of theorem~\ref{Theorem:FluctuationsMagClassical}.
+The limiting Gaussian is thus made out of two independent Gaussians, one coming from the CLT for sums of i.i.d.'s and another one coming from the randomisation, a dichotomy that went unnoticed in all previous proofs of Theorem~\ref{Theorem:FluctuationsMagClassical}.
 This subtle mixture of two sources of randomness with survival at the limit of a part of the disorder (i.e. the randomisation considered as a random environment) is named, in the language of statistical mechanics, a \textit{marginally relevant disordered system}.
+It is a reminiscence of the standard energy-entropy competition, the randomness being naturally associated to the entropy, see \cite{EllisBook, EllisNewman, EllisNewmanRosen}.

-One classical such case concerns the convergence of the rescaled KPZ equation towards the Edwards-Wilkinson universality class, see remark~\ref{Rk:DominationCLT:Smooth} and \cite{CaravennaSunZygourasUniv, ZygourasKPZmarginally}.
-To the best of the author's knowledge, this is the first time that the Gaussian limit in the Curie-Weiss model is analysed through the lens of such a framework which lies at the heart of statistical mechanics.
+One classical such case concerns the convergence of the rescaled KPZ equation towards the Edwards-Wilkinson universality class, see Remark~\ref{Rk:DominationCLT:Smooth} and \cite{CaravennaSunZygourasUniv, ZygourasKPZmarginally}.
+To the best of the authors' knowledge, this is the first time that the Gaussian limit in the Curie-Weiss model is analysed through the lens of such a framework which lies at the heart of statistical mechanics.

 \item The case $ \beta \geq 1 $ being non Gaussian, it can be assumed that the randomisation will no longer be marginally relevant (since the sum of i.i.d.'s is approximately Gaussian), and indeed, the surrogate behaviour is dominated by the randomisation with a total disapperance of the Gaussian sum.